Plantar Fasciitis Surgery

 Other Conservative Treatment Methods can be Risky

-In some cases, physicians may recommend drugs or medications like NSAIDs (non-steroidal anti-inflamatory drugs) to manage pain and inflammation.
-Your doctor should limit your injections, multiple coritsone steroid injections can cause the plantar fascia to rupture (tear), which can lead to a flat foot and chronic pain.
+In some cases, physicians may recommend drugs or medications like NSAIDs (non-steroidal anti-inflammatory drugs) to manage pain and inflammation.
+Your doctor should limit your injections, multiple cortisone steroid injections can cause the plantar fascia to rupture (tear), which can lead to a flat foot and chronic pain.
 Most side effects are temporary, but skin weakening (atrophy) and lightening of the skin (depigmentation) can be permanent. (reference: PubMed - US National Library of Medicine National Institutes of Health)

 Safe, Effective Conservative Treatment Options are Available

 If your physician has decided that your injury can be treated with conservative treatment, you can join our many customers who have had great success treating themselves with the powerful, conservative treatment products we offer through AidMyPlantar - the Plantar/Spur Freezie Wrap® and the Inferno Wrap®

 If Surgery is Required...

 You have exhausted all nonsurgical measures in the past 12 months.
 With your doctor's advice and you decide surgery is the next step.